aplteam/Tatin/docs/FirstStepsWithTatin.md

 C:\Users\username\AppData\Local\Temp\username_155648451
 ```

-Here we have specified `#` as the target namespace.
+Here we did not specify a target namespace, so the package was loaded into `#`.
 In case the target namespace is something like `#.MyTests` then it may or may not exist.
 If it does not, Tatin will create it.

 I> If the package or any of its dependencies depend on assets the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
 I>
 I> This is because this folder cannot be deleted by Tatin.
 If none of the loaded packages has any assets then nothing is printed to the session, indicating that no footprint is left behind.

-I> When you try to execute the following statements on your own machine then you will probably see different version numbers.

 Tatin has created a reference named `MarkAPL` in the target namespace `#`: